 Try out the boondhi ladle with the batter to see how the batter falls.
 You can keep the boondhi ladle on the mixed besan batter itself to see results.
 Then adjust the consistency of the batter by either adding more water or more besan.

 Use KaraBoondhis to make raitas or simply spic it up adding a little red chilli powder and hing for any anytime snack.

-Every year Deepavali has been a special occassion for the entire family to get together and celebrate the festival of lights.
+Every year Deepavali has been a special occasion for the entire family to get together and celebrate the festival of lights.
 These days, there is a lot of TV involved, but when we were little kids, Deepavali was getting up early in the morning and having oil bath and then wearing new clothes and prostrating before the elders of the family.
-We would always try to compete as to who would get up early and have a bath to get ready to go out and burst crackers with friends in the neighbourhood.
+We would always try to compete as to who would get up early and have a bath to get ready to go out and burst crackers with friends in the neighborhood.
 The earlier we get up, the more chances to enjoy more firecrackers as many of them are not as pretty when the skies light up.
-At around 7, breakfast would everytime be steaming hot idlis with Coconut Chutney, accompanied by the sweets and savouries made for the occassion.
+At around 7, breakfast would everytime be steaming hot idlis with Coconut Chutney, accompanied by the sweets and savories made for the occasion.
 Then more playing and more playing until we are exhausted.
 Lunch would be filling and satvik and with all my cousins and family.

 Next add the prepared Omapodi and break it in to little pieces.

 Prepare the Maida Biscuits/ Diamond Biscuits in the following manner:

 2 Cups All Purpose Flour.

 1/3 Cup Milk + Little water to make a stiff dough.

 Cream the butter, sugar, salt, baking soda until its light and fluffy and slowly add the milk a little water with the measured 2 Cups of Maida and knead in to a stiff dough.
 The consistency should not be sticky and soft, not too hard that its difficult to roll in to balls.
 Set aside for about ten mins.